Judging Criteria for Scientific Research

 - Methods utilized are clearly explained.

 - Experimental design is valid for question addressed.
-(Are there any methods that would be better utilized?)
+(Are there any methods that would

 - Results are clearly stated.